 5. Quality of service

-We are committed to providing you with a high quality service that is both efficient and effective.
+We are committed to providing you with a high-quality service that is both efficient and effective.
 If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please contact one of our directors.
-We agree to look into any complaint carefully and promptly and do everything reasonable to put it right.
+We agree to look into any complaint carefully and promptly and do everything reasonable to try and resolve it.
 If you are still not satisfied you can refer your complaint to our professional body, the Chartered Institute of Management Accountants.

 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
 The subcontractors will be bound by our client confidentiality terms.